-Applicants are requested to present in a clear and concise manner any existing and/or emerging identity platform (i.e., eIDAS2) / infrastructure standards with which they intend to comply or they wish to contribute in the course of the proposed projects.
+Applicants are requested to present in a clear and concise manner any existing and/or emerging privacy-enhancing data sharing platform (i.e., GAIA-X & IDS, DECODE) / infrastructure standards with which they intend to comply with, or they wish to contribute to within the course of the proposed project.
+They should also identify how the project aligns with the Digital Services Act (DSA) and the Digital Market Act (DMA).